 Supply Chain Performance – What is your SCORe?

-The first step in your journey to supply chain excellence should be to answer this question:
+The first step in your journey to supply chain excellence should be to answer these questions:

-We have developed a Supply Chain Diagnostic process that assesses supply chain performance in a collaborative process that also includes deployment of Proprietary Diagnostic Tools.
-We quickly:
+You need a Supply Chain Diagnostic process that assesses supply chain performance in a collaborative process that also includes deployment of Proprietary Diagnostic Tools to quickly:

 - Assess current supply chain performance